bigscience-workshop/data_sourcing/sourcing_sprint/guide.md

 #### 3.1.3.
 Entry Representative, Owner, or Custodian

+In order to make use of the language data indexed in this entry, we need information about the person or organization that either owns or manages it (data custodian).
+We may contact them after the hackathon for permission to use their data or for further information when cataloging the data.

+If the data is owned or managed by an organization that has already been submitted to the catalogue, select the data custodian from the dropdown menu and continue with the rest of the form.

+Otherwise, please enter the name of the data custodian in the textbox.
 From the dropdown box, please select the type of entity you are providing information about.
 Possible answers include `a private individual`, `a commercial entity`, `a library, museum, or archival institute`, `a university or research institution`, `a nonprofit/NGO`, `a government organization`, and `other`.
 If you select `other`, please provide a description.

 Select the country, nation, region, or territory where the entity is located or hosted.
 Please enter the name of a contact person for the entity.
 The textbox will autopopulate with the name of the entity, but please replace this with the name of an individual if there is a specific person we can direct our query to.
 If available, please enter an email address that can be used to ask them about using/obtaining their data.